rosemanjake/Proto-Germanic-Approximator/README.md

 The speakers of PIE were illiterate pastoralists who never recorded their language in any form.
 Likewise, while Proto-Germanic speakers existed at a time when Classical Civilisation was producing unprecedented volumes of literature, the areas in which they lived lay well beyond the borders of Rome.
 Only partial fragments exist of Proto-Germanic words and phrases recorded in Elder Futhatk, the oldest known runic alphabet.

-As such, linguistics must reconstruct Proto-Indo-European and Proto-Germanic.
+As such, linguists must reconstruct Proto-Indo-European and Proto-Germanic.
 They do so using the Comparative Method.
 The Comparative Method involves analysing related fully atttested languages to determine which of the common elements they share ultimately derive from an ancestral language.
-In practise, this means identifying which sound changes led to one language differentiated itself from another.
+In practise, this means identifying which sound changes led to one language differentiating itself from another.

 It is important to note that when a sound changes in a language, it does so systemically, almost as if the speakers of the language were doing a find-and-replace.
 Consider the example above where the ingvaeonic dialect of Proto-Germanic dropped /n/ when followed by /s/.
 Properly understood, this was a change to the rules that determine which sounds can appear where in the language and was not a contortion of individual words.
-For that reason, the sound change occurred in all relevant words throughout the language all at once.
+For that reason, the sound change occurred in all applicable words throughout the language all at once.

 ## Grimm's Law

 One of the first applications of The Comparative Method was the identification of a key sound change that led to dialects of Indo-European developing into Proto-Germanic.
-It was discovered by Jacon Grimm, one of the two Germanic brothers famous for recording folk tales in the 19th Centtury.
+It was discovered by Jacob Grimm, one of the two German brothers famous for recording folk tales in the 19th Centtury.
 At the time, it was unclear whether the Germanic languages were a part of the Indo-European language family.
 They appeared unusual, with many strange words and seemingly inexplicable forms.

-However, Jacob noticed a systematic correspondence between certain sounds in modern Germanic languages and in Greek, Latin, and other Indo-European languages.
+Jacob noticed a systematic correspondence between certain sounds in modern Germanic languages and in Greek, Latin, and other Indo-European languages.
 For example, he noticed that where a /p/ appeared in Latin or Greek, there was an /f/ in the corresponding Germanic word.
 While in French one says "**p**ere" and "**p**eche," in English one says "**f**ather" and "**f**ish."

-In identifying this sound change Grimm not only demonstrated that PGmc had developed from PIE, but had also identified a part of the ancestral PIE forms of the words he investigated.
+In identifying this sound change, Grimm not only demonstrated that PGmc had developed from PIE, but had also identified a part of the ancestral PIE forms of the words he investigated.
 Following the above example, many Indo-European languages had terms using /p/ where Germanic languages have /f/.
-As it is very unlikely that all those languages developed a /f/-/p/ shift indepdently, it is very safe to assume that the original PIE terms contained a /p/ sound.
+As it is very unlikely that all those languages developed a /f/-/p/ shift indepdently, it is very safe to assume that the original PIE terms contained a /p/ sound and that the /p/-/f/ shift was a Germanic innovation.

-In identifying dozens and dozens of similar sound changes, linguistics use the comparative method to slowly build a view of the ancestral roots and words that were spoken in PIE, as well as even their grammar.
+In identifying dozens and dozens of similar sound changes, linguistics use the Comparative Method to slowly build a view of the ancestral roots and words that were spoken in PIE, as well as even their grammar.

 # Proto-Germanic Approximator

 ## Overview

 The Proto-Germanic Approximator (PGA) is a program that generates an approximation of how PIE roots appeared in PGmc.
-That is to say, it takes PIE roots as its inputs and then applies the systematic sound changes that linguistics have identified .
+That is to say, it takes PIE roots as its inputs and then applies the systematic sound changes that linguistics have identified.
 It is effectively an application of the comparative method in reverse.
 It can be used to test hypotheses regarding how a known PIE root may have appeared in PGmc.

 ## Inputs